Want People To Think, “Now, That’s A Gorgeous Yacht”?

 If you do not properly adjust for these variables or misjudge them, you can have a drastically inferior finished product.

-Once we determine the impact of these variables and make the appropriate adjustments, we apply the fairing by using trial for most areas.
+Once we determine the impact of these variables and make the appropriate adjustments, we apply the fairing by using the trial for most areas.
 If the area is smaller, we may employ a squeegee tool.
-For larger areas (often called a batten) we may use a long piece of straight aluminum or fiber glass that works to spread the faring on the curves of the hull evenly.
+For larger areas (often called a batten) we may use a long piece of straight aluminum or fiberglass that works to spread the faring on the curves of the hull evenly.

 The boat fairing then requires time to cure.
 We will usually leave the epoxy fairing to cure overnight (though this might vary based on the kind of converter is being used).

-Our technician will then use a long board with 36 grit or 40 grit sandpaper to follow the curvatures of the hull and longboard, following the area down going on an angle of 45 degrees, as well as moving the sandpaper from side to side.
+Our technician will then use a longboard with 36 grit or 40 grit sandpaper to follow the curvatures of the hull and longboard, following the area down going on an angle of 45 degrees, as well as moving the sandpaper from side to side.
 This needs to be done to the entire area until it is perfectly smooth.
-During this process the technician may find areas that requires spot filling to take care of any large or medium-sized pinholes before finally applying your high build epoxy primer.
+During this process, the technician may find areas that require spot filling to take care of any large or medium-sized pinholes before finally applying your high build epoxy primer.

 An experienced marine craftsman takes pride in the appearance of a finished boat; he knows how to carefully and painstakingly inspect the exterior to detect and smooth out any area that needs attention.